alexAubin/yunohostWorkshop/sheet.md

-# Intro to Self-Hosting with YunoHost
+# Hands-on Introduction to Self-Hosting with YunoHost

 ## Setting up your first YunoHost server

-Similar to what you would find in the official doc on `https://yunohost.org/install`.
+This tutorial is somehow similar to what you would find in the official documentation on `https://yunohost.org/install`.

+### Access your server

+1. **Open a terminal**.
-- 0 - **Open a terminal**.
-If you run Linux or MacOS, you should find this in the various accessories provided on your system.
-If you are on Windows, you might want to download MobaXterm somewhere on the internet.
+    - If you run Linux or MacOS, you should find this in the various accessories provided on your system.
+    - If you are on Windows, you might want to download *MobaXterm* somewhere on the internet.

-- 1 - **SSH in your server**.
+1. **SSH in your server**.
 Using the IP address provided to you, run the following command in your terminal :
 ```
 ssh root@11.22.33.44
 ```
 (replacing the number with your IP address).

 On Windows, create a new Session (type: SSH), input your IP in 'Hostname' and `root` as Username.
 The system will ask you to check the server fingerprint to confirm its identity (usually people just type 'yes' though it's a bad security practice :/).
 Then you should enter the password `iloveyunohost`.
 Then you should see some ascii art popping up, as well as technical info, and a new command prompt like : `root@<some_name>:~# _`.
 You are now controlling your server through command line !

+### Install yunohost

 - 2 - **Let's run YunoHost's installation script**.
 For various reasons (please trust the teacher ;)), we will setup a *testing* instance !
 (Though this is slightly more complicated than the regular version).
 Enter the three following command carefully :
 ```